fishpondstudio/IndustryIdle/assets/Script/Languages/README.md

 ## Add A New Language

-Please join Discord channel (https://discord.com/invite/xgNxpsM) and ping **FishPond#7427**.
-I will create a new language template for you
+Please join Discord channel (https://discord.com/invite/m5JWZtEKMZ) and ping **FishPond#7427**.
+I will create a new language template for you.